-An extra nipple means just what it sounds like: You have a third or additional nipples on your body.
+An extra nipple means just what it sounds like: You have a third or an additional nipples on your body.
 Experts also call this supernumerary nipples, in the case where they occur in multiples.
 Other names are ectopic nipples, accessory nipples, vestigial nipples, or triple nipples.

 It’s relatively common, found in between 1% and 5% of the population, and it’s harmless.
 Many people with an extra nipple may not realize that they have it.